Probing holography in $p$-adic CFT: One-loop Witten diagrams

 where the summation is over all images of $b$ under the action of the Schottky group, and the index $i$ is regarded as the winding number around the horizon.
-Comparing this result with solution (\ref{eq: eomsolution}) by setting $h = 0$, we see the two results agree up to a normalization factor $\zeta_{p}(2\Delta)/p^\Delta$ we omitted in the previous subsection.
-Notice that there is a constant $1$ appearing in the bulk-to-bulk propagator.
-This is the tadpole term which usually causes divergence in the normal AdS spacetime.
-Although it does not cause a divergence in our case, it is still nonphysical.
-Fortunately, we cancel this tadpole term by adding a local counterterm $\sum_i c_i \phi_i$ into the action, where $i$ is the label of bulk vertices.
+Comparing this result with the solution (\ref{eq: eomsolution}) by setting $h = 0$, we see that the two results agree up to a normalization factor $\zeta_{p}(2\Delta)/p^\Delta$ we omitted in \eqref{green}.
+Notice that a constant $1$ appears in the bulk-to-bulk propagator.
+This is the tadpole term which usually causes divergence in the normal continuum AdS spacetime.
+Although it does not cause a divergence in our case, it is still unphysical.
+As shown in Figure \ref{fig:KMW}, the tadpole term does not probe the black hole geometry, because the $\phi_\chi$ loop in the tadpole case shrinks to a point instead of wrapping around the black hole horizon.
+Moreover, the same tadpole contribution also appears in the empty AdS calculation \cite{KrausMaloney}, which is about the semiclassical vacuum one-point function $\langle 0|\mathcal{O}|0\rangle$.
+In order to renormalize this one-point function, we need to cancel the tadpole term.\footnote{This does not contradict the fact that $\langle E|\mathcal{O}|E\rangle\neq0$ for $E\gg c/12$ due to Hawing radiation in \cite{KrausMaloney}.} Fortunately, this can be done by adding the ordinary local counterterm $\sum_i c_i \phi_i$ into the action, where $i$ is the label of bulk vertices.
+This counterterm mimics the $\int d^4x\, \phi(x)$ in the continuum case.
 The renormalized bulk-to-bulk propagator is:

-The bulk-to-boundary propagator is derived from the bulk-to-bulk propagator by moving one point to the boundary.
-Notice that if we were to directly take this limit in (\ref{green}), it would vanish due to $d(z,z_0;w,w_0)\rightarrow \infty$.
-Therefore, we need to perform a regularization prescription provided in \cite{Gubser1}.
+The bulk-to-boundary propagator is derived from the bulk-to-bulk propagator by moving one point to the boundary.\footnote{This limiting process is safe here, but it would be naively wrong when one were to calculate two-point correlators, as explained in Section 4 of \cite{Gubser1}.} Notice that if we were to directly take this limit in (\ref{green}), it would vanish due to $d(z,z_0;w,w_0)\rightarrow \infty$.
+Therefore, we need to perform a regularization prescription as provided in Section 3 of \cite{Gubser1}.
 The bulk-to-boundary propagator on the Bruhat-Tits tree is derived via \cite{Gubser1}: